 The THC offers guidelines (PDF) to aid in the preservation of the state’s historic cemeteries.
 However, this information alone is not enough to protect them; preservation starts with you.
 Individuals and groups interested in saving these irreplaceable cultural resources of Texas’ heritage are the driving force in long-term preservation.

-Historic Texas Cemetery designations
+Counties with Historic Texas Cemetery designations

 Does the THC know about your cemetery?